Harpy Eagle Thought Extinct in Mexico Makes a Stunning Return

 And yet, here it is.

-Spotted soaring through the rainforest, its wings spanning over 7 feet, its talons the size of a grizzly’s claws.
+Spotted soaring through the rainforest, its wings spanning over 7 feet, its talons the size of a grizzly’s claws, one of the largest birds of prey on Earth, the harpy is as much myth as animal.

-But myths, it turns out, can survive.
+But myths, it turns out, can survive even against all the odds.

-It’s a reminder that wildness still has teeth and wings, and sometimes, a second chance.
+Its reappearance is more than biology, it’s a little reminder that wildness still has teeth and wings, and sometimes, a second chance.

 How It Was Found

-The harpy eagle was spotted by a group of conservationists working in the Lacandon jungle…a biologically rich but endangered rainforest in southern Mexico.
+The harpy eagle was spotted by a group of conservationists working in the Lacandon jungle, a biologically rich but endangered rainforest in southern Mexico.

 This moment pairs hauntingly with my older piece on the wild side of AI, where we explored attempts to bring back lost species through technology.
 But while scientists try to reconstruct the past, sometimes the Earth writes its own sequels.